Skip to main content

 Our Work

-The play zone will consist of a new swing set that is up to current standards of care, a running embankment, a row of chimes, and a spin station.
+The play zone will consist of a new swing set that is up to current standards of care, a walking embankment, a row of chimes, a spin station, a sensory wall with whisper tubes, a bench swing, and a gathering area.
 The embankment follows the perimeter of the playground and enables students to learn how to maneuver sloped terrains.
-In the learning zone, we have proposed a group swing, sensory wall and community seating.
-The group swing provides
+In the learning zone, we have proposed a group swing, sensory wall, and community seating.
+The group swing provides a social corner of the playground geared towards the older students, the play equipment is geared towards younger students, and the sensory and community seating provides a space for outdoor learning/quiet areas for all students.
+The drainage is being addressed through regrading and adding seamless pour-in-place rubber for pathways and anti-microbial and anti-static turf.
+The new surfacing and added vegetation will help combat the pooling of water while creating a more usable space.
+All pieces are utilizing color theory guidelines we’ve established to create consistencies of language across the site with enough contrast to be distinguishable but not overwhelming.

 Our Team

 Our team consists of a diverse group of architecture students at various stages in their education, ranging from first-year students to graduate students.
 While we all come from different backgrounds, our passion for architecture and serving the community unites us!
-Each one of us provides a unique perspective on combating design challenges to create a lasting impact.
-Here are some of our project managers!